SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/data-broker.md

 #### To edit a data connector

-Click the menu icon in a data connector entry and then click **Edit**.
+Click the menu icon at the right of a data connector entry and then click **Edit**.

 In the **Settings** tab, edit the data connector configuration.